Farmington, Prairie Grove Offices Close To The Public

 Farmington

-In a letter to the citizens of Farmington, Mayor Ernie Penn said the City Hall lobby would remain closed to the public until Monday, March 30.
+In a letter to the citizens of Farmington last week, Mayor Ernie Penn said the City Hall lobby would remain closed to the public until Monday, March 30.
 Closing City Hall means that all public meetings will be canceled, Penn said.

+Monday, Penn said he would decide by the end of the week whether to extend the closing.

 Farmington Planning Commission had been scheduled to meet Monday, March 23 but that meeting has been canceled and will be rescheduled at a later date.